Skip to content

 Treasury Dept. Updates PPP FAQ Sheet

-NHTSA Issues Takata Air Bag Recall The U.S. Small Business Administration is working in conjunction with the U.S. Department of Treasury on the implementation of the Paycheck Protection Program (PPP).
+International Trade Commission Investigation of Certain Vehicle Parts and Components The U.S. Small Business Administration is working in conjunction with the U.S. Department of Treasury on the implementation of the Paycheck Protection Program (PPP).
 The PPP was established under H.R.
-748, the Coronavirus Aid, Relief, and Economic Security (CARES) Act, in response to the ongoing COVID-19 pandemic.
-The SBA…
+748, the Coronavirus Aid, Relief, and Economic Security (CARES) Act, in response to the ongoing…

 Read More